This is my new book http://www.amazon.com/dp/B00Y4KU6C4

 As well as books on ESL teaching I also write about a variety of other things including business and general education.
-I also edit and publish books for other people.
+I also edit and publish books for other people under the imprint Pen Bal Publishing.
 You can have a look at my titles here.

 Asymmetric Warfare for Entrepreneurs is the first major business book based on the writings of TE Lawrence, who was undoubtedly one of the most intriguing heroes and finest military thinkers of history.
 Until the 911 attacks, Lawrence had become something of a forgotten hero by both the public and the military.
 But the subsequent wars in Iraq and Afghanistan and the fight against terrorism in general have given him a renewed recognition as the most important reference point for insurgency and counter-insurgency movements worldwide.
 The book proves that these skills are just as valuable in business.

 There are plenty of business books adapted from classic works of political and military strategy but none have tackled arguably the most comprehensive and poetic treatise written since Xenophon.